DhruvGala/design-patterns/src/main/java/dev/dhruv/system/design/README.md

 3. Efficiency: making the best use of our resource.
 3. Reliability: everything is running smoothly, but maintains composer when things go wrong.

-## At the heart of system desgin there are three key elements:
+## At the heart of system design there are three key elements:

 1. Moving Data: Ensuring data can flow seemlessly from one part of our system to another.
 2. Storing Data Not just choosing which database to use for storing the data, but: